GaboDevelop/Pruebas-DS-Consorcio-2/PULL_REQUEST_TEMPLATE.md

 ## Purpose
-_Describe the problem or feature in addition to a link to the issues._
+_Describe the problem or feature in addition to a link to the issuess._

 ## Approach
 _How does this change address the problem?_